DataDog/hiring-engineers/answers.md

 * my_metric with the rollup function applied that sums up all of the points for the hour into one bucket.
 ![New timeboards](/screenshots/new-timeboards.png)

-New timeboard created posted on the events page.
+New timeboard of my_metric over 5 minutes created posted on the events page.
 ![Timeboard graph 5 minutes](/screenshots/notified-to-events.png)

 **Bonus Question**: What is the Anomaly graph displaying?